monsoonmaelstrom/book2/book2.md

 “I have no idea.
 Carry me?
 I want to finish what we started.”

 That’s all it takes for him to spin us around and move to the bed.
 My mouth is on his neck, my tongue and teeth working across the sensitive flesh near the base of his jaw.
 He tastes like salt and smoke, and I want more.
 I’m pulling off his shirt as soon as my back hits the mattress, and he helps me by removing his pants.
 Immediately, I’m wrapping my hand around him, stroking him.
-His eyes flutter closed as groans.
+His eyes flutter closed as he groans.

 I’ve never wanted anyone the way I want Liam, and I’m pretty sure the feeling is mutual.
 It terrifies me more than any physical danger ever could.